Kari B. Henquinet

 programs for my students.
 As Director of Peace Corps Master’s International (PCMI)

-for nine years and Peace Corps Prep for six years, I coordinate campus-wide efforts
+and Peace Corps Prep for many years, I have coordinated campus-wide efforts to prepare

-to prepare our students for international service and for careers as global leaders
+our students for international service and for careers as global leaders in their

 Areas of Expertise